Why Is Ice Melting Not A Chemical Reaction

 Common Misconceptions About Ice Melting

 Some might point to the fact that ice and water have different properties—ice is hard and transparent while water is fluid and can appear slightly different in color.
-Still, while these differences are real, they represent physical variations, not chemical ones.
+In practice, while these differences are real, they represent physical variations, not chemical ones.
 A piece of wood and sawdust have dramatically different physical properties, yet both consist of the same chemical substance (cellulose and other wood components).

 Frequently Asked Questions